 A tour from Curtin Place is open for a lucky few via ballot.
 Signup for eNews updates at Sydney Living Museums.

-North Fort.
-In Manly's North Head Sanctuary during WWII, Aussie soldiers served in tunnels built in the North Fort, holding artillery for gun emplacements to defend against a feared Japanese attack.
-Fortunately, the battle didn't reach Manly but the tunnels remain, open for public tours every weekend.
-Click here for the details.
+In Manly's North Head Sanctuary during WWII, Aussie soldiers were stationed in tunnels.
+They worked the artillery emplacements, standing ready for a feared attack from the Japanese.
+The battle didn't hit Manly but the tunnels are open for public tours each weekend.

 Jamie Oliver in the Mushroom Tunnel (by Li Sun Exotic Mushrooms)

-RPA Hospital.
-As Royal Prince Alfred Hospital stretches across Missenden Road, Camperdown, doctors, nurses and patients can skip the traffic and traverse the wards in tunnels 2.5 metres high, alongside a complex network of electrical and gas pipework.
+As Royal Prince Alfred Hospital stretches under Missenden Road in Camperdown, doctors, nurses and patients can skip the traffic and access the wards in tunnels 2.5 metres high, passing an intricate network of electrical and gas pipework.

 Mittagong Mushroom Tunnel (Bluedawe / CC BY-SA 3.0)

-What's been your favourite underground encounter in Sydney?
+What's been your favourite underground adventure in Sydney?
 Please let us know with a comment.